 It is easy to see toys missing parts and pictures that were not finished as something to throw away, but to your child, these things may still have meaning.
 Allow them to explain, calmly why they want to keep something.
-If you notice that something still gets a lot of playtime even though it may not be whole, don’t automatically toss it.
+If you notice that something still gets a lot of playtime even though it may not be whole, don’t automatically do a toy clear-out and toss it.
 Perhaps they are creating something with it?
-A project of some sort.
+A small project of some sort.

 Related: Organizing your home can be so difficult.
 You have no idea where to begin or how to organize your home in a way that makes sense.
 This organizing essentials guide is the perfect solution.
 With real life advice, this go-to guide covers almost everything you own!
 Get started now and say goodbye to clutter forever!